Configure SSO Service

 This page illustrates the SSO Service configuration, which involves designing SSO journeys, configuring OIDC or SAML clients and grouping them based on their assigned SSO journey.

-The SSO authentication process begins when a user requests to log in from your client.
-This involves redirection to a dedicated SSO page that can either be hosted by you or by Mosaic.
-Set up the SSO page URL in SSO Service > Service Definition > Configuration.
+The SSO authentication process begins when a user requests to log in from your client application.
+This triggers a redirection to a dedicated SSO page, which can be hosted either by you or by Mosaic.
+Set the SSO page URL in SSO Service > Service Definition > Configuration.

-To set up an SSO login page hosted by you, enter the relevant URL.
+- For an SSO login page hosted by you , enter the relevant URL.
+You will have full control over the page's appearance and customization.

 Client groups